thierrydrmv/thierrydrmv/README.md

    - 📝 I’m currently learning about HTML, CSS and JavaScript

-   - 💻 I’m looking for an opportunity as a junior developer
+   - 💻 I’m working at GSO as a developer assistant

    - 💡 Curiosity: I like reading, sports and gaming